fluent/fluentd-docs-gitbook/developer/api-plugin-base.md

 #### `#shutdown`

 This method is automatically called while shutting down.
-It may be used to close file handles, network connections, listening servers and other resources that need cleanup.
-Event can be emitted in this method but not after this method is called.
+It may be used to close file handles, network connections, listening servers, and other resources that need cleanup.
+The event can be emitted in this method but not after this method is called.

 Call `super` if the plugin overrides this method.